 - No secondary programs or pro-rated bills

-When a member joins CHM, they fully join the ministry; for example, CHM does not consign members because of their weight to a secondary program or service level.
+When a member joins CHM, they fully join the ministry; for example, an overweight member isn’t consigned to a secondary program or service level.
 CHM as well does not pro-rate medical bill reimbursements to members based on the amount of financial gifts sent to CHM, but shares the full amount at the earliest possible time.

 - CHM uses no third-party vendors in administering services to members